reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 With this configuration, we should now be able to login with user as `admin` and password as `passw@rd`.

 {{% info title="Starter dependency versions" %}}
 Here, we have used **Spring Boot version 2.7.5**.
-Based on this version, Spring Boot internally resolves **Spring Security version as 5.6.1** and **Thymeleaf version as
+Based on this version, Spring Boot internally resolves **Spring Security version as 5.7.4**.
-5.7.4**.
 However, we can override these versions if required in our `pom.xml` as below:
 ````xml
 <properties>
     <spring-security.version>5.2.5.RELEASE</spring-security.version>